Morocco is known to be rich in culture, heritage and tons of natural beauty…but Morocco also doesn’t lag behind in beach fun.

 Check out our guide: 7 Things To Do In Essaouira!

-Unlike many beach towns, Adagir is one of the biggest and most developed coastal cities in Morocco.
-Located in the center of the country on the Atlantic Ocean belt, Adagir is home to many international standard beaches, parks and attractions that boast of Moroccan heritage and culture.
+Unlike many of the other smaller beach towns, Agadir is one of the biggest and most developed coastal cities in Morocco.
+Located in the center of the country on the Atlantic Ocean belt, Agadir is home to many international standard beaches, parks and attractions that boast of Moroccan heritage and culture.

 Feel at home with a downtown that is lined with modern cafes, casinos, restaurants, modern shopping outlets and some fun filled activities at the seaside!